Food waste is a messy subject. What can one person’s efforts to record her scraps teach us about reducing our footprint?

-Logi, a mythological Nordic warrior, won an medieval eating contest that involved consuming a tray of meat, bones, and the tray itself.
-(The tray was made of bread in those days, so not such a big deal as it appears.)
-His gluttonous display was typical of how men proved they were, indeed, men.
+Logi, a mythological Nordic warrior, won an medieval eating contest that involved consuming a tray of meat and bones — and the tray itself.
+(The tray was made of bread in those days, so it’s not such a big deal as it appears.)
+His gluttonous display was typical of the way men proved they were, indeed, men.
 The more food consumed, the more powerful the man.

-For centuries now, eating enormous quantities of food has been necessary to maintain one’s social status among the elite as much as it was among the poor who never knew when the next famine would occur.
+For centuries, now, eating enormous quantities of food has been as necessary among the elite — who use consumption as a marker of social status — as it has been among the poor, who never know when the next famine will occur.
 The abundance or scarcity of food is one of the world’s paradoxes.
-We eat a lot, not quite like Nordic warriors, and at the same time, we waste a lot.
+We eat a lot, though not quite like Nordic warriors.
+And at the same time, we waste a lot.

 The whole topic is messy.
 But even without knowing the exact amount of food waste in our food system, I imagine we’d all agree that the problem could use a big solution.

-While overcoming the fear of disapproval by my peers, I saw that my food waste footprint grew and became the size of Sasquatch by the end of the week.
-This wasn’t a complete surprise, since the amount of food that I was required to buy in the grocery store was more than one person could eat in a week: remains of a head of lettuce, a quart of milk, were all spoiled by the end of the week.
+While I worked to overcome the fear of disapproval, I saw that my food waste footprint had grown to the size of Sasquatch by the end of the week.
+This wasn’t a complete surprise, since the amount of food that I was required to buy in the grocery store was more than one person could eat in a week; remains of a head of lettuce and a quart of milk were all spoiled by the end of the week.
 Perhaps this is an admonition to never eat alone.
 More fun and less waste.

 While my micro-experiment was both fun and enlightening, the exercise missed some of the bigger-picture considerations.
 How can we see beyond the FAO report?
 Bjorn Lomborg joins the United Nations Food and Agriculture to emphasize the amount of food wasted in the global food system.
 Lomborg moves beyond the statistic to consider systemic solutions, such as the need for improvements in our global transportation infrastructure.
-Ronald Baily’s new book, The End of Doom, points out that we have a highly productive food system that will produce enough food in the future.
-So there’s enough food, it seems, just in the wrong places.
+Ronald Bailey’s book The End of Doom points out that we have a highly productive food system that will produce enough food in the future.
+There’s enough food, it seems, just in the wrong places.

-So how do we get all the food to all the right places in the right condition, unspoiled, nutritious, and tasty?
-We could use a focused, concerted effort to address food distribution, before the food reaches consumers, will minimize food left in the field, on the loading dock, and in the waste bins of food processors.
-Those efforts include new packaging, tracking, and transport technologies.
-Everyone, from chefs to consumers, needs a behavior-changing incentive to prepare, serve, and consume food in smaller quantities.
-The move towards selling food in smaller portioned packages is a step in that direction.
+So how do we get all the food to all the right places in the right condition: unspoiled, nutritious and tasty?
+We could use a focused, concerted effort to address distribution and minimize food left in the field, on the loading dock and in the waste bins of food processors.
+Those efforts include new packaging, tracking and transport technologies.
+Everyone, from chefs to consumers, needs a behavior-changing incentive to prepare, serve and consume food in smaller quantities.
+The move toward selling food in smaller-portioned packages is just a small step in that direction.

 These innovations, many of them in the works now, will do much more to lower the amount of food waste than anything revealed in my photos.
 But, hey, try it yourself.
-Take your cellphone and snap a few post-meal images of your food trail and send them to me at firstname.lastname@example.org.
-Or for Twitter, use #myfoodwaste to create the story of your own waste footprint.
+Take your cellphone and snap a few post-meal images of your food trail.
+What do you see?